 Scrumptious battered Full length chicken wings sauté with sweet & salty fish sauce

 Rice cake steamed in small bowls, served with mince pork topping, fried scallion & onion, peanuts and enjoy with homemade fish sauce.
-A local snack favourite from Hue, Mid Vietnam.
+A local snack favourite from Hue.

-Feast on a sample of; Combination of Spring Rolls, fried wonton, fried shrimp dumpling & prawn lucky money bag, served with sweet chilli & homemade fish sauce.
+Feast on combination of Spring Rolls, fried wonton, fried shrimp dumpling & prawn lucky money bag, served with sweet chilli & homemade fish sauce.

 A delicate combinations of sweet corn, tofu and local vegetables

-Cured beef in lemon juice, then tossed with pickled carrots, daikon, celery, onions & herbs; balance with sweet fish sauce.
-Then topped with peanuts and loads of fried shallots.
+Cured beef in lemon juice, then tossed with pickled carrots, daikon, celery, onions & herbs, peanuts and fried shallots; balance with sweet fish sauce.

 Grilled Calamari toss in mix of fresh coleslaw, picked carrots, daikon, celery and local herbs.
 Season with fish sauce and dash of lemon.